digital-work-lab/digital-work-lecture/slides/03-personal-information-management.md

 To explore how second-brain approaches work in practice, we transfer Lisa's case to an obsidian vault (i.e., repository), using the files provided in the VC course.

-As a preliminary step, [download the materials](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fdigital-work-lab%2Fdigital-work-lecture%2Ftree%2Fmain%2Fexercises%2Fobsidian_exercise), and move them to a new obsidian vault.
+As a preliminary step, [download the materials](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fdigital-work-lab%2Fdigital-work-lecture%2Ftree%2Fmain%2Fexercises%2Fobsidian_exercise){: target="_blank"}, and move them to a new obsidian vault.
 Briefly explore the contents of the files and familiarize with the obsidian functionality.

 <!-- These are the steps that need to be taken to get organized using markdown, canvas, and obsidian. -->